uppsala-makerspace/loerdagskurser/publicity/20240818_kickoff/README.md

 ## Contributing

-- student: being an adult that follows the course already helps the course to go more smoothly.
+- *student*: being an adult that follows the course already helps the course to go more smoothly.
 Students help each other.
   We know the kids enjoy adults from our anonymous evaluations.
 As an adult students, you'll make the course go more smoothly
-- teacher: answer questions, helping to make our students autonomous learners by coaching, 1-on-1 teaching is the exception.
+- *teacher*: answer questions, helping to make our students autonomous learners by coaching, 1-on-1 teaching is the exception.
 There are multiple teachers and they rotate in who works when.
   As a teacher, you'll make the course be able to go deeper
-- host/hostess/trivsel/wellbeing: students need to to be welcomed when they come and sign up on a list.
+- *host/hostess/trivsel/wellbeing*: students need to to be welcomed when they come and sign up on a list.
 They need lemonade in the breaks.
   They may need to lie down on a sofa when ill.
 They need to have someone to talk to when upset.
 As a host/hostess, you'll help the students feel more at home
-- course leader: we teach three courses, all involving a computer.
+- *course leader*: we teach three courses, all involving a computer.
 If you too think there should be more different courses and you'd enjoy to profit from the Lördagskurser, you're welcome to add a new course to the Lördagskurser.
   You will have full autonomy, all I need to know is how to work together.
   As a course leader, you'll increase the diversity of the student population